Custom Metrics & Business Impact Tracking

 }

-// Usage: r > 0.5 indicates strong positive correlation between latency and abandonment
+// r > 0.5 indicates a meaningful positive relationship between latency and abandonment.

 | Custom Metric | Business KPI | Correlation Strength | Optimization Target |